MicrosoftDocs/power-platform/power-virtual-agents/admin-certification.md

 ## Health Insurance Portability and Accountability Act (HIPAA) coverage

 [HIPAA is a United States healthcare law](https://www.hhs.gov/hipaa/index.html) that establishes requirements for the use, disclosure, and safeguarding of individually identifiable health information.
-It applies to covered entities — doctors’ offices, hospitals, health insurers, and other healthcare companies — with access to patients’ protected health information (PHI), as well as to business associates, such as cloud service and IT providers, that process PHI on their behalf..
+It applies to covered entities — doctors’ offices, hospitals, health insurers, and other healthcare companies — with access to patients’ protected health information (PHI), as well as to business associates, such as cloud service and IT providers, that process PHI on their behalf.

+>[!NOTE]
+>While Power Virtual Agents is covered under HIPAA, it is still not intended for use as a medical device.
+See the disclaimer on [the intended use of Power Virtual Agents and medical devices](fundamentals-what-is-power-virtual-agents#important-information).